Tuwaiq-jed-kot2/HW-Week2_Day03_Inheritance_and_ClassTypes/assignment.md

 ---
 ### Open Questions:
 - What is the difference between `enum classes` and `data classes`?
+- Enumerations in Kotlin are data types that hold a set of constants.

+A data class is something that holds the data for us.
+It doesn’t hold any other functionality in it.

 - Which one of the `object` keyword ways can be used for the inheritance concept?
+-
+- Used object as expression